ArmaanSethi/Naive-Bayes-Cars-Diabetes/README.md

 # Naive-Bayes
 Simple Naives Bayes Machine Learning on Diabetes and Car datasets.
+(Python2 because this code is really old)

 Cars:
 Predict where a car was built based on its attributes (look at Bayes Report.pdf for more information)